-1. CONFIDENTIALITY AND SECURE COMMUNICATIONS
+A. CONFIDENTIALITY AND SECURE COMMUNICATIONS

-- A. CONTRACTOR shall comply with all applicable federal and state laws and regulations pertaining to the confidentiality of individually identifiable protected health information (PHI) or personally identifiable information (PII) including, but not limited to, requirements of the Health Insurance Portability and Accountability Act (HIPAA), the Health Information Technology for Economic and Clinical Health (HITECH) Act, the California Welfare and Institutions Code regarding confidentiality of client information and records and all relevant COUNTY policies and procedures. - B. CONTRACTOR will comply with all COUNTY policies and procedures related to confidentiality, privacy, and secure communications.
+- I. CONTRACTOR shall comply with all applicable federal and state laws and regulations pertaining to the confidentiality of individually identifiable PHI or PII including, but not limited to, requirements of HIPAA, the Health Information Technology for Economic and Clinical Health (HITECH) Act, the California Welfare and Institutions Code regarding confidentiality of client information and records and all relevant COUNTY policies and procedures. - II.
+CONTRACTOR shall comply with all COUNTY policies and procedures related to confidentiality, privacy, and secure communications. - III.
+CONTRACTOR shall have all employees acknowledge an Oath of Confidentiality mirroring that of COUNTY, including confidentiality and disclosure requirements, as well as sanctions related to non-compliance.

-- C. CONTRACTOR shall have all employees acknowledge an Oath of Confidentiality mirroring that of the COUNTY, including confidentiality and disclosure requirements, as well as sanctions related to non-compliance. - CONTRACTOR shall not use or disclose PHI or PII other than as permitted or required by law.
+IV.
+CONTRACTOR shall not use or disclose PHI or PII other than as permitted or required by law.

-2. ELECTRONIC PRIVACY AND SECURITY
+B. ELECTRONIC PRIVACY AND SECURITY

-- A. CONTRACTOR shall have a secure email system and send any email containing PII or PHI in a secure and encrypted manner.
-CONTRACTOR's email transmissions shall display a warning banner stating that data is confidential, systems activities are monitored and logged for administrative and security purposes, systems use is for authorized users only, and that users are directed to log off the system if they do not agree with these requirements. - B. CONTRACTOR shall institute compliant password management policies and procedures, which shall include but not be limited to procedures for creating, changing, and safeguarding passwords.
-CONTRACTOR shall establish guidelines for creating passwords and ensuring that passwords expire and are changed at least once every 90 days. - C. Any Electronic Health Records (EHRs) maintained by CONTRACTOR that contain PHI or PII for clients served through this Agreement shall contain a warning banner regarding the PHI or PII contained within the EHR.
-CONTRACTORs that utilize an EHR shall maintain all parts of the clinical record that are not stored in the EHR, including but not limited to the following examples of client signed documents: discharge plans, informing materials, and health questionnaire. - D. CONTRACTOR entering data into any county electronic systems shall ensure that staff are trained to enter and maintain data within this system.
+- I. CONTRACTOR shall have a secure email system and send any email containing PHI or PII in a secure and encrypted manner.
+CONTRACTOR's email transmissions shall display a warning banner stating that data is confidential, systems activities are monitored and logged for administrative and security purposes, systems use is for authorized users only, and that users are directed to log off the system if they do not agree with these requirements. - II.
+CONTRACTOR shall institute compliant password management policies and procedures, which shall include but not be limited to procedures for creating, changing, and safeguarding passwords.
+CONTRACTOR shall establish guidelines for creating passwords and ensuring that passwords expire and are changed at least once every ninety (90) days. - III.
+Any EHRs maintained by CONTRACTOR that contain PHI or PII for clients served through this Agreement shall contain a warning banner regarding the PHI or PII contained within the EHR.
+CONTRACTORs that utilize an EHR shall maintain all parts of the clinical record that are not stored in the EHR, including but not limited to the following examples of client signed documents: discharge plans, informing materials, and health questionnaire. - IV.
+CONTRACTOR entering data into any county electronic systems shall ensure that staff are trained to enter and maintain data within this system.